Haldor Lillenas: Pastor

 Soon after his conversion in 1906, Lillenas was convinced that he was called to be a minister.
 Lillenas was a pastor for the Church of the Nazarene for fifteen years from 1910.
 Soon after his marriage in October 1910, they moved to Sacramento, California where they took charge of the Peniel Mission.
 After a year, Lillenas became the pastor of the Lompoc, California Church of the Nazarene.
 Lillenas and Bertha Mae were both ordained as elders in the Church of the Nazarene on the Southern California District in 1912 by Dr. Hiram F. Reynolds.
 At the time Bertha's father was the district superintendent.
 During this pastorate, Lillenas took a two-year course in composition and harmony with Welsh singer and composer Daniel Protheroe (born 5 November 1866; died 25 February 1934) and Adolph Rosenbecker from the Siegel–Myers Correspondence School of Music in Chicago, Illinois.
-Apparently they produced 78rpm records and cylinders and sent them to their students, e.g. Siegel–Myers School of Music - Vocal Record F, Record format: Edison Gold Moulded cylinder, Release date: c.
+Apparently they produced 78 rpm records and cylinders and sent them to their students, e.g. Siegel–Myers School of Music - Vocal Record F, Record format: Edison Gold Moulded cylinder, Release date: c.
 1906, (also known as the University Extension Conservatory).
 Because of his pastoral duties, it took him three years to complete the course.

 Lillenas subsequently pastored churches in Pomona, California; Redlands, California; Auburn, Illinois (1916–1919); Peniel, Texas; and Indianapolis, Indiana (1923–1926).
 When Lillenas resigned from Indianapolis First Church to focus on his publishing house, Bertha became the pastor until they relocated to Kansas City, Missouri in 1930.